minetest-mods/moreblocks/README.md

 ## stairsplus_legacy

-Stairs+ registrations for various mods which were formerly done automatically as part of moreblocks.
+Stairsplus registrations for various mods which were formerly done automatically as part of moreblocks.

 ## invsaw